Creative Opportunities

 • Write case studies that share nuanced portraits of programs at work.

-• Mentor emerging field leaders through projects and exchanges designed to examine the assumptions of our field and build more forward-looking and inclusive practices.
+• Mentor emerging field leaders through projects and exchanges.
+We examine the assumptions of our field and build more forward-looking and inclusive practices.

-In all of our projects, we work collaboratively with clients and their communities to think in innovative and candid ways about the full array of results they are achieving and to identify the frontiers for their work.
+In all of our projects, we work collaboratively with clients and their communities to think in innovative and candid ways.
+We consider the full array of results they are achieving and to identify the frontiers for their work.
 In many cases, we are able to present or publish results in ways that attract attention, connections, and funding for our clients and the issues they are pursuing.

-Our current work stretches across the United States and beyond to collaborate with organizations like Arts for Learning Maryland, Bloomberg Philanthropies, Carnegie Hall, Ghetto Film School, and the William and Flora Hewlett Foundation Penn Foundation as well as the National Endowment for the Arts (REACH Lab) and the Department of Education (Education Innovation and Research Program).
+Our current work stretches across the United States and beyond to collaborate with many organizations.
+These include Arts for Learning Maryland, Bloomberg Philanthropies, Carnegie Hall, Ghetto Film School, the William Penn Foundation, the National Endowment for the Arts (REACH Lab), and the Department of Education (Education Innovation and Research Program).

 Services